In This Article

 Twitch

 Twitch reports income on 1099-MISC (and in some cases 1099-NEC).
 This covers subscriptions, bits, and ad revenue.
-The $600 threshold applies.
+The $600 threshold applies for TY2025 (rising to $2,000 for TY2026 under OBBBA).
 Twitch combines all revenue streams into a single form, so you will not receive separate forms for subs versus bits versus ads.

 TikTok Creator Fund / Creativity Program

 TikTok pays creators through the Creator Fund or Creativity Program and reports on 1099-NEC (nonemployee compensation).
-The 1099-NEC threshold is $600.
+The 1099-NEC threshold is $2,000 for TY2026 (increased from $600 under OBBBA).
 TikTok brand partnerships arranged through TikTok's Creator Marketplace are also reported on 1099-NEC.

 Instagram Brand Deals

-When a brand pays you directly for sponsored content, the brand (not Instagram) issues the 1099-NEC if they pay you $600 or more.
+When a brand pays you directly for sponsored content, the brand (not Instagram) issues the 1099-NEC if they pay you $2,000 or more (TY2026 under OBBBA).
 Instagram itself does not typically send you a 1099 unless you are earning through an Instagram monetization program.
 Track every brand deal payment yourself because not every brand will send the form, but the income is taxable regardless.

 Patreon

-Patreon reports creator earnings on 1099-K. Under the One Big Beautiful Bill Act (OBBBA), the 1099-K reporting threshold for 2026 is $2,500.
-If your gross Patreon income exceeds $2,500, you will receive a 1099-K. Note that the 1099-K reports gross amounts before Patreon's fees.
+Patreon reports creator earnings on 1099-K. Under the One Big Beautiful Bill Act (OBBBA Section 70432), the federal 1099-K reporting threshold is $20,000 in gross payments AND 200+ transactions.
+If your gross Patreon income exceeds this threshold, you will receive a 1099-K. Note that the 1099-K reports gross amounts before Patreon's fees.
 You can deduct the platform fees as a business expense, but the gross number on the form will be higher than what hit your bank account.

 Merch Sales (Shopify, Spring, Fourthwall, etc.)

-Merch platforms and payment processors report sales on 1099-K once you cross the $2,500 threshold for 2026.
+Merch platforms and payment processors report sales on 1099-K once you cross the $20,000/200-transaction federal threshold.
 This is gross revenue, not profit.
 Your cost of goods sold (printing, shipping, materials) is deducted separately on Schedule C.

 This catches a lot of creators off guard.
 When a brand sends you a product for free in exchange for a review, post, or mention, the fair market value (FMV) of that product at the time you receive it is taxable income.
 A $1,200 camera sent by a brand for a review is $1,200 of income.
 A $300 skincare package is $300 of income.
 It does not matter that you did not receive cash.
 The value of the product is compensation for the service you are providing (the content).
 For a deeper breakdown of the rules around gifted products, read That Free Product a Brand Sent You?
 It's Taxable.